Skip to content

 • community nursing

-• care in public and private hospitals including day procedures centres
+• care in public and private hospitals including day-procedure centres

 • subsidised medicines under the Repatriation Pharmaceutical Benefits Scheme (RPBS)